 The Market Isn’t Out to Get You

-A seasoned investor might have an advantage over you as you're getting started, but you don't have to be a math whiz, rich, or another Warren Buffett to invest in the stock market.
+A seasoned investor might have an advantage over you as you're getting started, but you don't have to be a math whiz, wealthy, or another Warren Buffett to invest in the stock market.
 Compared to investing in a franchise or creating your own business from the ground up, the requirements for investing in the stock market are modest.
-They include researching the companies you're considering investing in (e.g., reading their annual reports, which you can often find by poking around their websites), regularly setting aside some money to invest, and understanding fifth-grade math, including addition, subtraction, multiplication, division, and working with fractions and decimals.

 There’s no need to rush out right now and invest in the stock market.
-First, do your homework, be realistic about your goals and expectations, and figure out how to use the information that's available to you to your best advantage.
+First, do your homework, set realistic goals and expectations, and figure out how to use the available information to your advantage.

-Get a better handle on the market by play buying and selling for a while as preliminary training to see how you do before you jump into the market.
-And keep in mind that although the stock market may seem unforgiving at times, investing can also be an interesting and possibly lucrative endeavor.
+Get a better handle on the market by using investing simulators for a while as preliminary training to see how you do before you jump into the market.
+Remember that although the stock market may seem unforgiving at times, investing can also be an exciting and possibly lucrative endeavor.